 We’ve chosen outdoor locations because many buildings may be unsafe following an earthquake or similar type of disaster.
 After buildings have been checked for damage and deemed safe/usable, they will very likely be used as shelters.
 The Emergency Communication Hubs will be the initial gathering locations, since they can be predetermined for each neighborhood.

 Several other Seattle area communities have also established, or are in the process of establishing, neighborhood gathering places.
-You’ll find links to their information on the Other Communities page in our Resources section.
-Following is a citywide Seattle map of emergency communication hub locations.
-Visit the Other Communities page for more information about neighborhoods outside of West Seattle.
+You’ll find a map and links to their information here.